 Bitdefender Antivirus Free Edition offers nothing but the basics.
 There's no password manager, no gaming mode, no quick scans and no scan scheduling.
 You can manage the software from the program's System Tray icon, but you don't really need to interact with Bitdefender Antivirus Free Edition after installation.

 Yet Bitdefender Antivirus Free Edition has the excellent Bitdefender malware-detection engine, which sits just below Kaspersky and Norton in the lab-test rankings.

 It's the best free antivirus software if you want a security solution that you can set up and then forget about.
 It's also perfect if you need to protect the computer of an elderly relative but don't have time to manage antivirus software from afar.

 Read our full Bitdefender Antivirus Free Edition review.

 Microsoft's built-in antivirus software is now a heavy hitter.
 While Windows Defender doesn't quite beat Bitdefender or Kaspersky in malware-protection lab tests, it comes out ahead of Avast, AVG and most other free antivirus products while operating almost entirely behind the scenes.

-You won't be getting many extra features with Windows Defender, yet Windows 10 does have parental controls, a gaming mode and protections for its own Edge and Internet Explorer browsers.
+You won't be getting many extra features with Windows Defender itself, yet Windows 10 does have parental controls, a gaming mode and protections for its own Edge and Internet Explorer browsers.
 There's no built-in password manager or VPN, but you also won't be bothered by pop-ups trying to upsell you to paid antivirus software.

-We still recommend going for Kaspersky Security Cloud Free, which has even less of a system impact, better malware protection and useful extras, but there's absolutely nothing wrong with using Windows Defender as your primary antivirus solution.
+We still recommend going for Kaspersky Security Cloud Free, which has even less of a system impact, better malware protection and more useful extras, but there's absolutely nothing wrong with using Windows Defender as your primary antivirus solution.

 Read our full Windows Defender review.